Thom Green

+Early life

+Green is one of ten children.
+After having eight biological children, his parents began fostering before then adopting.
+He grew up in Woonona, a suburb of Wollongong in New South Wales, and attended Holy Spirit College in Bellambi.

+Green started dancing around the age of 11 or 12, training at the Joanne Grace School of Dance in Wollongong for about eight years in ballet, contemporary, jazz and modern.
+At the age of 12, he joined Kids Casting Agency, a drama group, where he trained for a year.
+Open auditions had him spending weekends travelling to Sydney to try out for roles in Pine O Cleen and Nescafé television commercials.
+From age 16, he also took Saturday hip hop classes at Urban Dance Centre in Sydney.

 Career

-Beginning his professional career in 2007, his first role was in the Network Ten telemovie Emerald Falls alongside actors Vince Colosimo, Georgie Parker and Catherine McClements.
-He also made his stage debut in 2007 playing Phillip in Lockie Leonard with the Merrigong Theatre Company.
+Beginning his professional career in 2007, at the age of 16, Green's first role was in the Network Ten telemovie Emerald Falls alongside actors Vince Colosimo, Georgie Parker and Catherine McClements.
+The film was originally intended as a television pilot, but was not picked up.
+That year, he also made his stage debut in 2007 playing Phillip in Lockie Leonard with the Merrigong Theatre Company.

-In 2008, he starred in two Australian short films, Vafadar and The Ground Beneath.
-For The Ground Beneath, he received a nomination at the 2008 AFI Awards and won the Best Actor award in 2009 at the St Kilda Film Festival.
+In 2008, Green starred in two Australian short films, Vafadar and The Ground Beneath, after attending an open casting call for the latter.
+For his role as Kaden in The Ground Beneath, he received a nomination at the 2008 AFI Awards and won the Best Actor award in 2009 at the St Kilda Film Festival.
+Following this period, Green signed with a new agent.

-In 2009 he starred in Voyeurnet, in a 19-episode role as Dexter Walker in Home and Away, and in the feature film Beneath Hill 60.
-Green began filming on the television series Dance Academy on 13 July 2009.
-In 2009, Green also acted in a theatre production of The Nargun and the Stars for the Perth International Arts Festival and the Sydney Festival.

-In 2012, Green starred in the Robert Carter drama, Thirst, alongside Hanna Mangan-Lawrence, Myles Pollard and Victoria Haralabidou.
-Green also performed in his first American production, Halo 4: Forward Unto Dawn, a webseries based on the bestselling series of games.
+At the age of 17, Green moved into a share house in Sydney, soon after which, in 2009, he landed a 19-episode role as Dexter Walker in Home and Away, a starring role in Voyeurnet, and a part in the feature film Beneath Hill 60, alongside Brendan Cowell and Gyton Grantley.
+He then began filming his role as Sammy on ABC television series Dance Academy on 13 July 2009, offering him the opportunity to revisit his love of dancing on-screen.
+That same year, he also performed in a theatre production of The Nargun and the Stars for the Perth International Arts Festival and the Sydney Festival.
+In 2012, he starred in the Robert Carter drama film, Thirst, alongside Hanna Mangan-Lawrence, Myles Pollard and Victoria Haralabidou.

-In 2022, Green starred in Goran Stolevski's romantic drama film Of an Age.
-Green appeared as part of the ensemble cast of the 2024 Stan series Exposure.
-On 31 January 2025, Green was named in the cast for Netflix series The Survivors.